 The first thing that any technician will do is open up your unit and determine the cause of any problems.
 The technician will inspect each part of the unit to see what is broken, cracked, or loose.
 They will inspect the following items:

 - Collector plates

 If they’re able to fix the problem with the tools they have, they will do so.
 Most technicians don’t recommend replacements for furnaces unless they’re sure that the furnace cannot be repaired.
 This is one of the main reasons you should never try a DIY instead of calling a technician.

 Most AZ technicians have professional experience doing HVAC replacement work in Phoenix, AZ, which means that they are qualified to recommend a replacement service.
-If you’re residents of Phoenix, we recommend calling Autumn Air, Heating, and Cooling.
+If you’re resident of Phoenix, we recommend calling Autumn Air, Heating, and Cooling LLC.
 They provide budget-friendly packages for HVAC services.
-A complete dossier of their services can be found on Autumn Air, Heating, and Cooling.
+A complete dossier of their services can be found on Autumn Air, Heating, and Cooling LLC.